Doctor insights on:

 What r the treatments to fix a pinched nerve in the neck and is ice or heat better to diminish the pain I have severe neck and head pain on the left?

-This might help too: Http://www.
-Webmd.
-Com/pain-management/guide/compressed-nerves.Get a more detailed answer ›
+This might help too: http://www.webmd.com/pain-management/guide/compressed-nerves.Get a more detailed answer ›

 Is a pinched nerve in the neck at C5 C6 a serious condition?
 Is a pinched nerve like cervical radiculopathy?
 Please help

 Outcome varies: If there is compression of one of the nerve roots it is sometimes equivalent to a "pinched nerve" .
 This type of physical compression of a nerve root can result in a radiculopathy.
 The outcome is variable.
 Sometimes over a period of days - weeks the radiculopathy will spontaneously improve.
 If you start noticing difficulty in pinching (weakness) of your thumb and index finger then check with MD. ...Read moreSee 1 more doctor answer

 - Talk to a doctor live online for free

 - What are symptoms of pinched nerve in neck?

 - Best way to treat a pinched nerve in neck

 - Whats the best thing to take for a pinched nerve in the neck